Why LPNs Are Still In Demand (And What It Means for You)

-The thought of becoming a registered nurse (RN) has always been in the back of your mind.
-Before you knew it, life became much more complicated with bills to pay, children to feed and house to maintain.
-The thought of committing the time and energy necessary to launch an RN career seems impossible right now.
+The thought of becoming a nurse has always been in the back of your mind.
+But before you knew it, life became complicated with bills to pay, children to feed or responsibilities you couldn’t put on hold.
+While you’re not afraid of putting in the work, the thought of committing the amount of time and energy necessary to launch a registered nursing (RN) career seems impossible for you right now.

-6 reasons becoming an LPN is worth it
+6 Reasons why becoming an LPN is still worth it

 We gathered government data along with insight from nursing organizations to identify a few factors that suggest there’s no better time to become an LPN.
 Take a look at our findings: